FAQ - Bill 96 for English-language education in Quebec | LaSalle College Montreal

 • Pass three courses specific to their program given in French (as of Fall 2024), excluding language of instruction and second language courses as well as physical education courses.

-Students who have a COE will not need to take the EUF.
-They will, however, be required to take the English Exit Examination (EEE), as they do now.
+Students who have a COE will not need to take the EUF but they will be required to take the English Exit Examination (EEE), as they do now.
 However, starting in the Fall of 2024, these students will be required to take and pass three French language courses or three courses from their program in French.
 These French courses will be in addition to the French as a Second Language courses.

 AEC